Dum Spiro Spero (album)

 Dum Spiro Spero (stylized as DUM SPIRO SPERO, lit. '"While I breathe, I hope"') is the eighth studio album by Japanese heavy metal band Dir En Grey, released on August 2, 2011 in the U.S., and in Japan on August 3.

 The album's three singles, "Hageshisa to, Kono Mune no Naka de Karamitsuita Shakunetsu no Yami", "Lotus" and "Different Sense", have all been remastered from their original releases.
 "Rasetsukoku" is a re-recording of the original song found on their 2000 album Macabre.

+The album was mixed by Tue Madsen and the mastering process was done by Alan Douches.
+Die stated in an interview with Visual Music Japan that working with these 2 was the most challenging part of the making process:The most challenging part of the album-making process was probably the mixing, done by Tue Madsen, and the mastering process, done by Alan Douches.
+For the mastering, we wanted our sound to be as perfect as possible, exactly how we envisioned it.
+However, since we worked with a Western engineer, it was difficult to discuss and communicate our ideas solely through the internet.
+This is something that is better done in person.
+It was complicated to exchange ideas, piece everything together, and ensure that we achieved the sound we wanted.
+The mastering process was definitely the most challenging step in the recording.

 Release and promotion

 It was released in both a single-CD edition, a deluxe edition digipak with two bonus tracks ("Rasetsukoku" and "Amon (Symphonic Ver.)"), and a limited edition featuring the deluxe digipak, a DVD and two LPs.
 This featured alternative versions of songs from the regular version of the album, remixes, interviews, studio footage, and more.

 Music videos were released for all three singles; "Hageshisa to, Kono Mune no Naka de Karamitsuita Shakunetsu no Yami", "Lotus" and "Different Sense".